Vhkan/Two_Player_Math_Game/README.md

 #### Player 1
 - Q: What does 5 + 8 eqaul to?
 - A: => 12
-- A: This is the wrong answer!
+- A: Nope!
+Your answer is wrong!
 - P1: 2/3 vs P2 3/3

 ---New Turn---